NicolasNarvaez/NEngine.js/README.md

 # NEngine.js
 A n-dimensional, full featured graphical-physical engine for the web.

+## Usage

+Currently its on early development, so for examples try the dev.js node server in the examples/ dir.
+Remember to copy cfg.example.js into cfg.js configuring its values for it to work.

 ## Features:

 ### N-dimensional geometry library and N-dimensional physical library: